 This was a powerful milestone for so many reasons.
 Back then, the health food industry hadn’t yet boomed.
 The healthy products and teachings that Janet was searching for were not yet mainstream or popular.
 She was going against the tide, contradicting popular opinion, and fighting to make herself heard.
 Her conviction to help her family, and the people of Hamilton, live longer, healthier, happier lives kept her going—and kept the business strong, as well.

 Janet and her husband Scott opened Goodness Me! together.
 Scott was a banker and stayed at his day-job while Janet ran Goodness Me!.
 In fact, Janet often told Scott that she would work at the business for a year, and then would go back to teaching.
-Well, it’s 37 years later and she hasn’t gone back to teaching yet (at least not in the school system—but she does teach at our locations!)
+Well, it’s 40 years later and she hasn’t gone back to teaching yet.

 Things didn’t get necessarily easier after the first year, either—though they did get more exciting.
 The small store was starting to get more popular.
 At the time, Goodness Me! only had two shopping carts and customers would wait their turn to use them to do their full grocery shop.
 Though the customers were always understanding and willing to wait, it was a growing (but welcome) problem.
 The business doubled in size after the first year, and the first location of Goodness Me! expanded and moved to bigger locations multiple times before finally settling into the location it’s at today (1000 Upper Gage Ave.).
 All the while, Janet remained at the forefront of the business.
 She and Scott had 3 more kids, and the business kept growing as well.
 Her children all have fond memories of helping out in the early years whenever or however they could, and all tell stories of watching their mother help customers, shop the store with them, and do what she could to help answer anyone’s questions.